frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 bucket.
 E.g. A resource that can produce 1000 units per week

 For master planning and rough cut capacity planning this is most suitable resource type.
-Detailed scheduling of the operations within the capacity bucket isn't considered useful.
+Detailed scheduling of the operations within the time bucket isn't considered useful.

-No fields are defined in addition to the ones listed above, but the maximum_calendar field must is be specified.
+The maximum_calendar field defines the time buckets, as well as the available quantity per time bucket.

 A number of specialized operationresource subclasses exist to select in which bucket the capacity needs to be consumed: at the start of the